sybila/biodivine-aeon-py/README.md

 ### Documentation

  > We also provide some simple scripts for performing common tasks in the `example/scripts` folder.
 However, these
- > by far do not cover everything that is supported by AEON.py.
+ > by far do not cover everything supported by AEON.py.

 The documentation of the AEON.py API is available [here](https://biodivine.fi.muni.cz/docs/aeon-py/latest/).
 It should describe the functionality of all the classes/methods, but it currently does not provide self-contained examples.

 For that, we recommend the Jupyter notebooks available in the `examples` directory:
- - There are three non-trivial case studies using AEON.py for analysing attractor and phenotype bifurcations in real-world Boolean networks.
+ - There are three non-trivial case studies using AEON.py for analyzing attractor and phenotype bifurcations in real-world Boolean networks.
  - There are several "workflow" examples.
-Some are focused on a specific task (e.g. attractor or fixed-point detection) while others provide a general "overview" of a particular topic ( like BDDs and symbolic algorithms in general).
+Some are focused on a specific task (e.g., attractor or fixed-point detection) while others provide a general "overview" of a particular topic (like BDDs and symbolic algorithms in general).

 Additionally, the
 [manual](https://biodivine.fi.muni.cz/aeon/manual/v0.4.0/index.html) of the standalone AEON tool